Six Alternatives To Plastic Straws In Bars And Restaurants

 Even if the environment isn't really your thing, national and state governments in the USA, EU and UK have committed to plans to force venues to get on board within the next 2 years through banning single-use straws.

 There is urgency to get ahead of the game.

 Aren't bio-plastic compostable straws the answer?

-"Biodegradable" bio-plastic compostable straws must be disposed of in an industrial high heat composter in order to biodegrade.
+"Biodegradable" bio-plastic compostable corn-based straws must be disposed of in an industrial high heat composter in order to biodegrade.

 Unfortunately, most businesses and their customers do not have access to this specific requirement and instead throw their bio straws in the rubbish bin.
 The straws end up in landfill or blow into the oceans, where they break down in exactly the same way as a normal plastic straw.

 In landfill they will never decompose.
 In the ocean they will break up into microplastics, poisoning marine life and contaminating the human food supply.